-6. Governance Practices Nomination of Directors , (a) Describe the process by which the Board identifies new candidates for Board nomination.
+Form 58-101F1 Corporate Governance Matters Acadian Timber Corp.
+Governance Practices 6. mination of Directors The CNCC Committee is seen as it is for identifying and (a) Describe the process by which the Board identifies new candidates for Board nomination.
 The CNCG Committee is responsible for identifying and proposing new nominees for the Board in a manner that is responsive to the Corporation's needs and the interests of its Shareholders.
 The CNCG Committee annually reviews the performance of the Board, including the individual contributions of Board members, along with their respective skill sets.
 If the CNCG Committee were to determine that either replacement or additional Board candidates were required, the CNCG Committee would undertake a more thorough review of the Board's needs to compile a skills matrix setting forth the skills and expertise that are required.
-The CNCG Committee would then use this matrix to identify suitable candidates for the Board's review.
-1 (b) Disclose whether or not the Board has a nominating committee composed entirely of independent Directors.
+The CNCG Committee would then use this matrix to identify suitable candidates for the Board's review. (b) Disclose whether or not the Board has a nominating committee composed entirely of independent Directors.
 If the Board does not have a nominating committee composed entirely of independent Directors, describe what steps the Board takes to encourage an objective nomination process.
-The CNCG Committee is composed of four Directors, each of whom is independent. (c) If the Board has a nominating committee, describe the responsibilities, powers and operation of the nominating committee.
+The CNCG Committee is composed of four Directors, each of whom is independent from January 1 - May 4.
+After the resignation of Mr. Bud Bird, on May 4, the committee consisted of three Directors.
+After the appointment of Mr. Bruce Robertson on February 14, 2018, the committee consisted of four independent Directors (c) If the Board has a nominating committee, describe the responsibilities, powers and operation of the nominating committee.
 The responsibilities powers and operation are described in its mandate, which can be found attached to this Circular as Appendix C. 7.
-Compensation (a) Describe the process by which the Board determines the compensation for the Directors and officers of the Corporation.
+Co mpensation (a) Describe the process by which the Board determines the compensation for the Directors and officers of the Corporation.
 The CNCG Committee is charged with making recommendations concerning the remuneration of Directors.
 The CNCG Committee formulates a recommendation to the Board and the final decision is made by the Board.
 These recommendations are only in regard to remuneration of the independent Directors as Messrs.
-Bishop, Carter and Vaughan do not receive the annual Director's compensation.
+Carter and Vaughan do not receive the annual Director's compensation.
 The Board also requires that the CNCG Committee undertake an annual review of remuneration for officers of the Corporation.
-As part of this review, the CNCG Committee makes recommendations regarding long-term incentives for senior management and reviews the adequacy and form of compensation and benefits
+As part of this review, the CNCG Committee makes recommendations regarding long- term incentives for senior management and reviews the adequacy and form of compensation and benefits provided.